Step into our cafe and you step back in time to a more gentle age where the cakes were home-baked and a warm fire

 We use local, Fairtrade and ethically produced ingredients wherever possible, including free-range meats, local breads and juices, organic coffee and Fairtrade teas.
 Have a look here for more on our suppliers and to see our current Menu.

-We have a Manager (Zoe) four supervisors, three assistants and a cleaner who are all part-time.
+We have a Manager (Zoe) two supervisors, three assistants and a cleaner who are all part-time.

 We have four directors overseeing the business, all local people who are passionate about the cafe and its aims.
 They are: Natasha Pester; Ann Ramsey; Jon Godden and Peter Burgess.
 We also have a part-time book-keeper.

 A Social Enterprise

 The Café is a Community Interest Company (No 06735733), limited by shares and a social firm- a business that exists to create employment opportunities for people who experience high levels of unemployment and social exclusion.
 Did you know?
 People with learning disabilities are more likely to be out of work than people with physical disabilities, regardless of their willingness to work.

-We currently employ several people with learning disabilities, including a full time apprentice.
+We currently employ several people with learning disabilities.
 We are not supported by any agencies, organisations or schemes to employ our young people, but have established links with local organisations.
 Our employees have the same employment rights and pay as any employee working in a business.
-Where possible, we also offer short term work experience to young adults with learning disabilities, usually in conjunction with their studies at Weston College, and can sometimes provide volunteering opportunities.
+Where possible, we also offer short term work experience to young adults with learning disabilities, usually in conjunction with their studies at Weston College or special school and can sometimes provide volunteering opportunities.

 If you are interested in our work with people with learning disabilities, or are a business who may be willing to to offer work experience or a job opportunity, please get in touch with Ann, one of our Directors, on the email shown below.

 We welcome local community groups and businesses who want to use the cafe as a meeting place.